edumentab/cqrs-starter-kit/README.md

 system, then yes, the code we're offering here may serve as a good starting point.

+## Support and training

+Edument offers commercial support and training on Domain Driven Design, CQRS, and software architecture in general.
+[Contact us](http://www.edument.se/) for more details.

 ## Who did this?

-This code was built by Jonathan Worthington and Carl M�sak as part of their work at [Edument](http://www.edument.se/).
+This code was built by Jonathan Worthington and Carl Mäsak as part of their work at [Edument](http://www.edument.se/).